Important Construction Updates About Our Campus Transformation — Read More

 • Growth in the ear canal (exostosis) or middle ear (cholesteatoma).

-Hearing differences due to the inability of sound to travel in the innear ear or along the auditory nerve are called SENSORINEURAL HEARING DIFFERENCES.
+Hearing differences due to the inability of sound to travel in the inner ear or along the auditory nerve are called SENSORINEURAL HEARING DIFFERENCES.
 For the most part, we can assist sensorineural hearing differences with a hearing aid or cochlear implant, but we can’t medically “fix” it.
 For sensorineural hearing differences in children, we often try to determine if the difference was congenital, meaning present at birth, or acquired at a later age.

 For hearing differences in children, we often try to determine if it was congenital, meaning present at birth, or acquired at a later age.
 We also try to determine the etiology or cause of the hearing difference.
 We know that approximately 50% of all childhood hearing differences are due to hereditary or genetic factors.
 However, there is a good chance that the reason for the hearing difference will not be known.